jeffoconnorau/AGMPowerCLI/README.md

 ## Usage

-> **Note**: When using Microsoft Windows, either always Run PowerShell as Administrator or never run PowerShell as Administrator.
+> **Note**: When using Microsoft Windows, either always run PowerShell as Administrator or never run PowerShell as Administrator.
 Don't mix things up.

 ### 1) Install or Upgrade AGMPowerCLI